-Please refer to Note 4(8) "Summary of Significant Accounting Policies - Inventories", Note 5(1) "Significant Accounting Assumptions and Judgments, and Major Sources of Estimation Uncertainty - Valuation of inventories", and Note 6(3) "Explanation of Significant Accounts - Inventories" to the consolidated financial statements.
+Please refer to Note 4(7) "Summary of Significant Accounting Policies-Inventories", Note 5(1) "Significant Accounting Assumptions and Judgments, and Major Sources of Estimation Uncertainty-Valuation of inventories", and Note 8 "Explanation of Significant Accounts-Inventories" to the individual financial statements.

-Description of key audit matter:
+Description:

-The Company's main products included NAND Flash controller IC and Audio IC, wherein its inventories are measured at the lower of cost and net realizable value.
-Due to the rapid changes in electronic industry, the old models produced by the Company may quickly be replaced by new ones or may fail to meet the market demand resulting in a risk in which the carrying value of inventories may be higher than its net realizable value.
+3S's main products included NAND Flash controller IC and Audio IC, wherein its inventories are measured at the lower of cost and net realizable value.
+Due to the rapid changes in electronic industry, the old models produced by

+3S may quickly be replaced by new ones or may fail to meet the market demand resulting in a risk in which the carrying value of inventories may be higher than its net realizable value.
 The net realizable value of the inventory is mainly determined based on the assumptions of the estimated selling price of the products within a specific time horizon which might be subject to significant fluctuations.
 Therefore, the valuation of inventories is one of the key audit matters for our audit.